omaidf/wallet-tracker/README.md

 3. Rename `.env.example` file to `.env`

-4. Go to `supabase.com` and create a free database
+4. Create a Postgres database

-5. In your `Supabase` dashboard go to `Project Settings` -> `Database` paste the connection string into `SUPABASE_DATABASE_URL` environment variable.
-Make sure you activate the `pooler connection` and set the port to `5432`

-6. Now you need to [Setup Prisma Pulse with a Supabase database](https://medium.com/@dilsharahasanka/prisma-pulse-hands-on-guide-b220954b3245) for real time database logs
+5. Enable Prisma Pulse for real-time database logs

-7. After you get your `Prisma Pulse` API key, paste it in the `PULSE_API_KEY` environment variable
+6. After you get your `Prisma Pulse` API key, paste it in the `PULSE_API_KEY` environment variable

-8. Create a new `Telegram Bot` using `Bot Father` and get your `BOT_TOKEN`, then paste it in the environment variable
+7. Create a new `Telegram Bot` using `Bot Father` and get your `BOT_TOKEN`, then paste it in the environment variable

-9. That's it! now your local version of Handi Cat is ready, you can also fill the other environment variables to setup a custom RPC or your wallet to get subscription fees
+8. That's it! now your local version of Handi Cat is ready, you can also fill the other environment variables to setup a custom RPC or your wallet to get subscription fees

 <p align="right">(<a href="#readme-top">back to top</a>)</p>